 Why Can’t We Just Apologize?

-It’s kinda of funny that little children can have a drag out fight on the playground and be friends playing like nothing ever happened.
-We as adults can stop talking to friends or family members for the most trivial disagreements or misunderstanding for years later forgetting what we were actually mad at in the first place.
+Its amazing that little children can have a drag out fight on the playground, and the children can later be back friends playing like nothing ever happened.
+We as adults can stop talking to friends,family, neighbors, and co-workers for the most trivial disagreements or misunderstanding for years.
+A grievance has the possibility to go on for years,and we sometimes forget what we were actually mad about in the first place over time.
 A half passive aggressive apology in which we blame the other party for our actions in pointing the fingers as ” See what you made me do” in manipulating our words in not taking full ownership on our part may cause more harm in damaging a relationship with others.
+We also run to our “yes friends” or enabler buddies that we know don’t have the heart to tell us we’re to neglect apologizing.

 Examples

-I think the worst personally for me, is when someone has obviously offended someone or acted hurtful, yet they later decide to opt out of an apology with just ignoring the issue at hand thinking that they can easily gloss back into someone’s life.
+I think the worst personally for me, is when someone has obviously offended someone or acted hurtful, yet they later decide to opt out of an apology with just ignoring the issue at hand attempting to gloss back into someone’s life.

 Proverbs 15:1